Hrutik7679/Bynry_Inc_Task/README.md

+# I Am try My best but output not is proper because first time i am used Angular.js framework ..

 # Angular Profile Viewer Application

 This is a web application developed using Angular framework that allows users to view a list of profiles and interactively explore the addresses of each profile on a map.